Phase constants in the Fock-Goncharov quantum cluster varieties: Cluster -, - and -varieties

 \subsection{Cluster modular groupoids}

-In practice, we start from a single seed, which we often call an `initial seed', and produce new seeds by applying cluster transformations to it.
-Then the set of seeds thus created will be in bijection with the set of all finite sequences of mutations and permutations.
-However, I would like to identify two seeds whenever they are `essentially' the same, in the sense I explain now.
+In practice, we start from a single seed, which we often call an {\em initial seed}, and produce new seeds by applying cluster transformations to it.
+Then the set of all seeds created this way would be in correspondence with the set of all finite sequences of mutations and permutations.
+However, we will identify two seeds whenever they are essentially the same, in the sense I explain now.
+Given any cluster transformation, say, connecting a seed $\Gamma$ to a seed $\Gamma'$, one obtains a well-defined identification of the cluster variables for $\Gamma'$ as rational functions in the cluster variables for $\Gamma$, by `composing' the formulas in Definitions \ref{def:mutation} and \ref{def:seed_automorphism}. \begin{definition}[trivial cluster transformations] A cluster transformation connecting a seed $\Gamma = (\varepsilon,d,*)$ to a seed $\Gamma'=(\varepsilon',d',*')$ is said to be \ul{\em weakly trivial} if $\varepsilon'=\varepsilon$ and $d'=d$.
+A cluster transformation is said to be \ul{\em $\mcal{A}$-trivial} if it is weakly trivial and induces the identity map between the cluster $\mcal{A}$-variables, i.e. the $i$-th cluster $\mcal{A}$-variable $A_i$ for $\Gamma$ equals the $i$-th cluster $\mcal{A}$-variable $A_i'$ for $\Gamma'$.
+The notions \ul{\em $\mcal{X}$-trivial} and \ul{\em $\mcal{D}$-trivial} are defined analogously.
+A cluster transformation is said to be \ul{\em trivial} if it is $\mcal{A}$-trivial, $\mcal{X}$-trivial, or $\mcal{D}$-trivial. \end{definition}

+\begin{remark} In \cite{FG09} a `(feed) cluster transformation' means a sequence of mutations and permutations applied to a feed $(\varepsilon,d)$, and it is said to be `trivial' if it is $\mcal{A}$-trivial and $\mcal{X}$-trivial at the same time, when applied to $\mcal{A}$-seeds and $\mcal{X}$-seeds whose underlying feeds are $(\varepsilon,d)$. \end{remark}

+\begin{definition}[identification of seeds] If a cluster transformation connecting an $\mcal{A}$-seed $\Gamma$ to an $\mcal{A}$-seed $\Gamma'$ is $\mcal{A}$-trivial, we identify $\Gamma$ and $\Gamma'$ as $\mcal{A}$-seeds, and write $\Gamma = \Gamma'$.
+Likewise for $\mcal{X}$-seeds and $\mcal{D}$-seeds. \end{definition} Keeping this identification of seeds in mind, we consider: \begin{definition}[equivalence of seeds] The two seeds are \ul{\em equivalent} if they are connected by a cluster transformation.
+For a seed $\Gamma$, denote by $|\Gamma|$ the equivalence class of $\Gamma$. \end{definition}

+\begin{remark} Identifying the seeds connected to each other by seed automorphisms amounts to considering Fomin-Zelevinsky's notion of `unlabeled' seeds. \end{remark}